 We are closely following our outbreak management protocols and policies; including isolation precautions for affected residents.

 Will residents be transferred to hospitals during the pandemic?

 Transfer to emergency departments and hospital admissions will be discussed with the hospital physicians to ensure the best care can be provided in a timely manner.
 We are also using community paramedics and other resources to access care that would otherwise have been provided in hospital.
 Medical care will be provided at the long-term care home for those who develop symptoms of COVID-19 and you will be updated regularly on their medical condition.

-If you have any other questions, please contact your Site Administrator or Volunteer Coordinator.
+If you have any other questions, please contact your Site Administrator.